 Nikon D610 versus Nikon D7100

 The Nikon D610 and the Nikon D7100 are two enthusiast cameras that were officially introduced, respectively, in October 2013 and February 2013.
-Both are DSLR (Digital Single Lens Reflex) cameras that are based on a full frame (D610) and an APS-C sensor.
+Both are DSLR (Digital Single Lens Reflex) cameras that are based on a full frame (D610) and an APS-C (D7100) sensor.
 The D610 has a resolution of 24.2 megapixel, whereas the D7100 provides 24 MP.
 Read on to find out how these two cameras compare with respect to their size, their sensors, their features, and their reception by expert reviewers.

 The physical size and weight of the Nikon D610 and the Nikon D7100 are illustrated in the side-by-side display below.
 Three consecutive perspectives from the front, the top, and the back are presented.
 All size dimensions are rounded to the nearest millimeter.
 If you prefer, you can also use the toggle button to switch to a comparison in percentage terms (in this case, the camera on the left – the D610 – represents 100 percent across all the size and weight measures).

 The above size and weight comparisons are to some extent incomplete since they do not consider the interchangeable lenses that both of these cameras require.
 A larger imaging sensor (as in the D610) will tend to go along with bigger and heavier lenses, while more compact options are available for the smaller-sensor camera (D7100).
 You can find a comprehensive overview of suitable optics in the Nikon Lens Catalog.